Can Large Language Models Understand DL-Lite Ontologies? An Empirical Study: Unveiling LLMs' Capabilities in Understanding DL-Lite Ontology

 \textbf{Experimental setup.} We use GPT4o for evaluation.
 Similar to prompt-\textit{NI} in instance checking, the prompt includes task description (\textit{T}), input ontology (\textit{O}) and the query (\textit{Q}).
 Because LLMs can't handle large-scale ABox at one time as shown in Section \ref{A}, we cut the ontology into 10 parts and input them in turn.

 \textbf{Results analysis.} Test results show that GPT4o fails to give a totally correct answer for each query.
 For Q3, Q8, Q12, Q13 and Q14, GPT4o can only answer a very small part of all the expected answers.
 For other queries, GPT4o has hallucinations and answer incorrect answers.
+For example, the expect answer is {Student0, Student3, Student9} but LLM answers {Student2, Student4}.
 LLMs can't memorize and understand large scale factual knowledge and fail to perform query answering well practically.